 There are different levels of senior living communities available, depending on the needs of the individual.
 Frontier Senior Living offers independent living, assisted living, or memory care communities:

 These communities are exactly what they sound like.
 Each member of the community will live in their own room and have a mostly autonomous life, with the added benefit that they can eat in the dining room and have access to a multitude of community activities.
 This access to the community is a great way for older people to maintain a sense of purpose and feel as though they belong, which can be difficult when living at home as more people move away and mobility becomes more of an issue.
 Staff are on hand to help if the need should arise, which provides great peace of mind for family members, but your loved one will be able to continue to live their own lives and pursue their own hobbies and interests.
 The purpose is to help them to maintain their independence, dignity, and autonomy.

 This is one step up from independent living.
 There is still a strong focus on autonomy and being part of the community, but your loved one will also have qualified medical help on hand to assist them as they need it.
 For example, they might get help with managing their medication or with personal care.
+Additionally, you can often find va assistance for assisted living facilities, so if your loved one is a veteran it’s possible that they can receive financial help.
 The focus is on ensuring quality of life while maintaining an active lifestyle and resident autonomy.

 It is a specialized type of care that has been formulated specifically for people who are experiencing memory problems through things like Alzheimer’s disease and other types of dementia.
 Staff monitor residents’ wellbeing and are on hand 24/7 to ensure their safety.
 At the same time, residents are encouraged to take part in activities and be involved in the community, which helps to improve quality of life and also has been shown to retain memory function for longer.